tsmith165/lazyvim-ubuntu-installer/README.md

    `cd lazyvim-ubuntu-installer`

 4. Run the setup script:
-   `node setup.js`
+   `./install.sh`

-5. Once the setup.js script is successfully completed, close all instances of Terminal
+5. Once the install.sh script is successfully completed, close any open shell/ssh sessions
-6. Open Terminal at the directory you want to edit
+6. Navigate to the directory you want to start editing in `cd /root/dev/main/project/`

 7. Launch Neovim with LazyVim by running:
    `nvim`